TEJU4SEGUN/LITA-CAPSTONE-PROJECT-2/README.md

  width="300px" />

- I used Power BI to build a Power BI dashboard that visualizes
+ I used Power BI to build a dashboard that visualizes
 * key customer segments
 * cancellations, and subscription trends.
 * I included slicers for interactive analysis.